aip956/Java_SOLID_OOP_Docker_SQLite/README.md

 * Each object should control its own state

 #### Other:
+Java:
+* I've been learning Java and felt it a good language for this project.
+It's a mature language, with vast ecosystem (development tools, libraries, community, etc.).
+I also chose an OOP design as the modularity allows greater complexity management and code reusability.

 Docker:
 * I've added Dockerfile to allow a user to run my application on any system that supports Docker.